deangelacgn/generic-binary-search-tree/README.md

 ```
 g++ -std=c++11 drive_bst.cpp -g && ./a.out
 ```
-If all tests pass, you can start playing around with the BST by incluind bst.h in your own .cpp files.
+If all tests pass, you can start playing around with the BST by including bst.h in your own .cpp files.

 ## Authors